Where to Stay in Cape Verde

 Gateway Cities

-Accommodation: Colonial guesthouses in São Filipe, basic crater lodges, and traditional stone houses
+Accommodation: Colonial houses in São Filipe, crater guesthouses, vineyard lodges

 Gateway Cities